emurray2/MUSI6203MidtermProject/README.md

 # Creating a Multiuser AR Experience

-Transmit ARKit world-mapping data between nearby devices with the MultipeerConnectivity framework to create a shared basis for AR experiences.
+Enable nearby devices to share an AR experience by using a host-guest multiuser strategy.

 ## Overview